NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system_dynamic_data.md

 # Creating a System with Dynamic devices

-You can access example data in the [Power Systems Test Data Repository](https://github.com/NREL-Sienna/PowerSystemsTestData) the data can be downloaded with the submodule `UtilsData`
+You can access example data in the [Power Systems Test Data Repository](https://github.com/NREL-Sienna/PowerSystemsTestData).
+Most of these systems are available to use using [PowerSystemCaseBuilder.jl](@ref psb).

 ```@repl dynamic_data
 using PowerSystems
 const PSY = PowerSystems
-file_dir = joinpath(pkgdir(PowerSystems), "docs", "src", "tutorials", "test_data")
+file_dir = joinpath(pkgdir(PowerSystems), "docs", "src", "tutorials", "tutorials_data")
 ```

 Although `PowerSystems.jl` is not constrained to only PSS/e files, commonly the data available